 The ethical treatment of Horseshoe Crabs is the top priority during the development of PYROSTAR™ LAL (Limulus Amebocyte Lysate) reagents.
-In addition to numerous steps taken to care for horseshoe crabs whilst in the hands of our ecological and technical teams, Wako Chemicals USA, Inc. has developed and is actively participating in a number of proactive and aggressive conservation initiatives.
+In addition to numerous steps taken to care for horseshoe crabs whilst in the hands of our ecological and technical teams, Fujifilm Wako Chemicals U.S.A.
+Corporation. has developed and is actively participating in a number of proactive and aggressive conservation initiatives.

 Wako Chemicals uses the blood of these sea creatures to manufacture LAL reagents.
 Our reagents are used by medical professionals in laboratories around the world for the specific determination of Gram-negative bacterial endotoxins - without interference from the presence of β-glucans.
 WAKO LAL products are formulated to perform three endotoxin detection assays, namely the gel-clot assay, kinetic turbidimetric assays (KTA), and kinetic chromogenic assays (KCA).